pivotal/docs-tap/scst-scan/verify-app-scanning.hbs.md

 you can validate the capabilities to verify the integration.

-Ensure that the scan integration is working correctly so that downstream servers such as AMR Observer, Tanzu Developer Portal (formerly named Tanzu Application Platform GUI), and the insight CLI can use scan results.
+Ensure that the scan integration is working correctly so that downstream servers such as AMR Observer, Tanzu Developer Portal, and the insight CLI can use scan results.

 To verify scanning: